67 Notable alumni of

 -

-kissmiklos is a Hungarian designer and visual artist known for incorporating elements of graphic design, design, fine art and architecture in his work.
+kissmiklos is a Hungarian designer and visual artist, known for incorporating elements of graphic design, design, fine art and architecture into his work.
 His art is characterized by a strong conceptual approach and an outstandingly aesthetic quality.
-In his branding and graphic designs, he has developed his unmistakably clean and distinctive style.
+In his branding and graphic designs, he has developed his unmistakably minimal and distinctive style.

 -